How to reduce mobile data in iOS

 Using Android?
 Here’s how to control which apps use background data.

-Scroll down to Use Cellular Data For and disable the app(s) you don’t want to connect to mobile data.
+Open Settings and tap Cellular.
+Scroll down to Cellular Data and disable the app(s) you don’t want to connect to mobile data.

 Find this tip useful?
 Have anything to add?
-Share what you think in the comments!